zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FIFTEEN.md

 "Good evening," said Ronan.
 "Students, are you?
 And do you learn much,up at the school?"
 "Erm --"
 "A bit," said Hermione timidly.
 "A bit.
 Well, that's something."
 Ronan sighed.
-He flung back his head

-and stared at the sky.
+He flung back his headand stared at the sky.
 "Mars is bright tonight."

 "Yeah," said Hagrid, glancing up, too.
 "Listen, I'm glad we've run interyeh, Ronan, 'cause there's a unicorn bin hurt -- you seen anythin'?"Ronan didn't answer immediately.
-He stared unblinkingly upward, thensighed again.
+He stared unblinkingly upward, then sighed again.

 "Always the innocent are the first victims," he said.
 "So it has beenfor ages past, so it is now."